Authentication Guide

 self.api_key = api_key

-raise Exception("Monthly quota exceeded.
+raise Exception("Monthly credit limit would be exceeded.
 Please upgrade your plan.")

 response = requests.get(url, headers={"X-API-Key": self.api_key})